LaBSo/kood.io/powertools/terms.md

 ## Copyright Complaints

 We take intellectual property rights seriously.
-In accordance with the Digital Millennium Copyright Act ("DMCA") and other applicable law, we have adopted a policy of terminating, in appropriate circumstances and, at our sole discretion, access to the service for users who are deemed to be repeat infringers. **[LINK TO FULL COPYRIGHT POLICY IF APPLICABLE.]**
+In accordance with the Digital Millennium Copyright Act ("DMCA") and other applicable law, we have adopted a policy of terminating, in appropriate circumstances and, at our sole discretion, access to the service for users who are deemed to be repeat infringers. https://kood.io/copyright/

 ## Governing Law